-As Batman had warned them, D-Day was turning into a full-fledged rout.
+As that alternate version of Batman had warned them, D-Day was turning into a full-fledged rout.

 The Allies were being forced to surrender all the territory they had liberated, and flee back to the beaches as fast as they could travel.
 Behind them, the massive, Nazi wheel-tanks were mowing down entire blocks of a gutted, French city to advance upon them.